leigh-perry/leigh-perry.github.io/posts/2019-09-01-conduction.markdown

 ---
-title: Design of a Configuration Library
+title: Design of a configuration library
 ---

 As a rule of thumb, there is a configuration library for every five developers (and a logging library for every two).